USDA FoodKeeper – Cold Storage Guidelines

 UHT milk has gained popularity in many countries due to its long shelf life without the need for refrigeration until opened.
 In some cultures, UHT milk is preferred over fresh milk for its convenience and extended storage capabilities.
 It is commonly used in emergency food supplies, camping trips, and areas with limited access to refrigeration.

 Opened Uht Milk can be safely consumed within 7 days of opening when stored in the fridge at a constant temperature of 40°F (4°C).
-Beyond this period, it's recommended to discard it, even if it looks and smells fine, to prevent foodborne illness.
+Beyond this period, it's recommended to discard it, even if it looks and smells fine, to reduce the risk of foodborne illness.

 If Opened Uht Milk has been at room temperature for a few hours, it's best to discard it to avoid any risk of contamination.
 Bacteria multiply rapidly at room temperature, increasing the likelihood of foodborne illnesses.